A Robins’ Nest at Our Front Door, Part 3

 The next morning, May 30th, there was no baby robin on the ledge, and no sign of any robins in the area.

 A few days later, I was in our back lane and I thought I caught a glimpse of a young robin near our neighbour's house.

 I also saw one who looked a lot like the mother grabbing a raspberry from a bush at another neighbour's house.
 I tried to get a picture but it flew away.

 A week passed.
-I decided they must have gone to another area, perhaps to join other robins.
+I decided they must have moved to a new area, perhaps to join other robins.

 We had a lot going on, so a couple more weeks passed, but eventually we had time to make plans to get the railing replaced and redo our front yard.
 We started the process for someone to come and start the upgrade.